 If you have no pain yet;

 2 – Throw away your single strap harness and buy at the very least a double strap harness.
-If you have a heavy brush cutter, than you will need a harness that transfers some of the weight to your hips.
+If you have a heavy brush cutter, then you will need a good harness that transfers some of the weight to your hips.

 3 – Train yourself to use your hands and legs to swing the brush cutter from side to side.
-This will take some practice, because you won’t even be aware that you are winding you back unless you watch a video of yourself.
+This will take some practice, because you won’t even be aware that you are winding up your back unless you watch a video of yourself.